openshift/training/beta-3-setup.md

     users:
     - name: joe
       user:
-        token: MDU5ZWFjMGUtYWZmOS00MzY4LWE3N2MtNzFiNTYyOWJkZjY4
+        token: ZDE3ODY2MWQtYThlYi00NjlhLThiNDEtYmE3OGIzY2Y4YmNk

-This configuration file has an authorization token, some information about where our server lives, our project, and etc. If we now do something like:
+This configuration file has an authorization token, some information about where our server lives, our project, and etc.

+**Bug:**
+There is currently a bug in the `login` tool, so we must remove the `certificate-authority-data` line or we will get an error:

+    sed -i -e '/certificate-authority-data:/d' ~/.config/openshift/.config

+If we now do something like:

     osc get pod

 We should get a response, but not see anything.
 That's because the core infrastructure, again, lives in the *default* project, which we're not accessing.

-The reason we perform the `login` inside of the `.kube` folder is that all of the command line tooling eventually looks in there for `.kubeconfig`.

 **Note:** See the [troubleshooting guide](#appendix---troubleshooting) for details on how to fetch a new token once this once expires.
 This training document sets the default token lifetime